ken-zlai/take-home-full-stack/README.md

 1. **Quick learning and application of unfamiliar technologies**:
    - Use **Svelte 5** to build the application, including the newly introduced concepts such as runes, `$state`, and `$effect` to handle reactivity.
-   - For the backend, mock any necessary API calls using **Express.js**, **Flask/Python**, or a technology of your choice to serve dummy data.
    - You may use **Tailwind CSS** or any component library you’re familiar with for styling.

 2. **Simplicity and capability**: